 What is the difference between Alfred workflows and extensions?

-Workflows are add-ons created for Alfred 2 and 3, while extensions were created for Alfred version 1.
+Workflows are add-ons created for Alfred 2 onwards, while extensions were created for Alfred version 1.

 V1 extensions will be marked as .alfredextension.
 They cannot be directly imported into newer versions of Alfred.

-Alfred 2 and Alfred 3 workflows will be marked as .alfredworkflow and can be imported directly into the latest version of Alfred.
+Alfred workflows will be marked as .alfredworkflow and can be imported directly into the latest version of Alfred.
+Note that workflows from older versions may need a few tweaks before being fully usable in the most recent version of Alfred.

 Are there any known issues in Alfred 1.2?